shukriadams/guides/private-vpn.md

 find the line "${distro_id}:${distro_codename}-updates"; in the first Uanttended-Upgrade:: block and remove its leading \\ to enable it.

-find, enable and set the following two lines for email warnings
+find, uncomment and set the following lines based on requirements

     Unattended-Upgrade::Mail "user@example.com";
     Unattended-Upgrade::MailOnlyOnError "true";